WMSC (FM): At the beginning...

+The 80's and 90's

 In 1981, WMSC filed to move to 101.5 MHz, having been displaced by changes to adjacent radio station facilities; the move became effective on March 12, 1984.
 Montclair State prepared for its move into the commercial band by purchasing $32,000 of new equipment and improving its on-air standards.
 This lasted 10 years until 1994, when, in a controversial decision, the administration of MSC accepted a $50,000 deal from WKXW Trenton (New Jersey 101.5) to move the station back to 90.3. and concerns from Ramapo College over interference to its WRPR.
 WKXW wanted to reduce interference that WMSC's facility caused to its own broadcasts and had threatened to even petition for the cancellation of the station's license if it did not accept an offer to move.

 The FCC accepted the application over the objections of Fordham University's WFUV; Press covered up to $25,000 of frequency change-related expenses and donated $100,000 in services, including the ability to rebroadcast news and weather reports from WKXW, in the run-up to the change, which took place in March 1995.

 In 1994, Montclair State College became a university; however, the WMSU call letters were already in use by a commercial radio station in Starkville, Mississippi.

+The 2000's

-WMSC became part of the brand-new Montclair State University's School of Communication and Media.
+In 2012, WMSC became part of the new Montclair State University's School of Communication and Media.
 It also moved to new studios on the third floor of Conrad J. Schmitt Hall.

 On March 20, 2015, WMSC broadcasts the NCAA Division III Women's Basketball Final Four from Grand Rapids, Michigan.
 Montclair State, after winning the NJAC for the third season in a row, advanced to the Final Four against George Fox – losing 70 to 58.
 The Red Hawks then won the national third-place game over Tufts University 56–48.